LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 %%Digital_magnetic_field_sensors_characterised_for_evaluation.csv%%

+The values in table \ref{Digital_magnetic_field_sensors_characterised_for_evaluation.csv} were taken from the data sheets of the relevant manufacturers as a reference for comparison with the later measurement results.

 For this evaluation, the sensors listed in the table \ref{Digital_magnetic_field_sensors_characterised_for_evaluation.csv} are used for sensor characterisation.
 The selection of sensors is described in chapter \ref{sensor-selection}.
-The additional column for the *Background-Noise* is taken from the respective data sheets of the sensors and will be verified in the later *Background-Noise* measurement in chapter \ref{sensor-characterisation-background-noise}.
+The additional column for the *Background Noise* is taken from the respective data sheets of the sensors and will be verified in the later *Background Noise* measurement in chapter \ref{sensor-characterisation-background-noise}.

 This selection is made for the following reasons: